fahmiwazu/docs-portfolio/docs/Introduction/Experience-fahmi.md

-# Career Experience
+# Experience

 ## Summary
-If you're eager to explore Fahmi's professional career journey in detail, you'll find a comprehensive overview of his diverse and impactful experiences right here.
+If you're eager to explore Fahmi's professional career and education journey in detail, you'll find a comprehensive overview of his diverse and impactful experiences right here.

 ## Professinoal Career